-- Cilantro (a.k.a coriander) – may help move heavy metals and radioactive material out of cells and into the detoxification pathways in the body.
+- Cilantro (a.k.a Coriander): May help move heavy metals and radioactive material out of cells and allow the body to detox them from the body.

-- Kelp – contains organic iodine which will drench the thyroid so that no more iodine is needed by the body, preventing radioactive iodine from being absorbed.
+- Kelp, Seaweed and Sea Vegetables: Contains organic iodine which will drench the thyroid so that no more iodine is needed by the body, preventing radioactive iodine from being absorbed.

-Before we get started in learning how to make this super delicious, healthy, stewed apple recipe – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!
+Before we get started in learning how to make this healthy stewed apples recipe – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

-A healthier recipe for stewed apples, that can be enjoyed by the whole family (even little ones).
+A healthy recipe that can be enjoyed by the whole family.

 - 1 tsp organic lemon juice

 - 1 tbsp pure maple syrup or local raw honey